 WARNING: Valve holders and fragments of handles and sizers are not radiopaque and cannot be located by means of an external imaging device.
-Loose fragments in the vasculature have the potential to embolize.

 CAUTION: Do not use other manufacturers' valve sizers, or sizers not listed above, to size the MITRIS RESILIA mitral valve.
-Incorrect sizing may occur, which may result in valve damage, localized native tissue damage, and / or inadequate hemodynamic performance.

 CAUTION: Examine sizers for signs of wear, such as dullness, cracking or crazing, prior to use.
 Replace sizer if any deterioration is observed.
-Continued use may result in fragmentation, embolization, and / or prolonged procedure.